Close Menu

 Many borrowers also confuse these loans with personal loans.

-Here’s a simple explanation of the difference between home loan and personal loan:
+Here’s a simple explanation of the difference between a mortgage and a personal loan:

-- Home loan and mortgage loan are secured loans
+• Mortgage and home loan are secured loans

-- Personal loan is unsecured and has higher interest
+• A personal loan is unsecured and has a higher interest rate

 Personal loans offer quick money but cost much more in the long run.